talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

 <a name="updateCustomerProfile"></a>
 # **updateCustomerProfile**
-> IntegrationState updateCustomerProfile(integrationId, body, dry)
+> IntegrationState updateCustomerProfile(integrationId, newCustomerProfile, dry)

 Update a Customer Profile V1

 ⚠️ Deprecation Notice: Support for requests to this endpoint will end on 15.07.2021.
 We will not remove the endpoint, and it will still be accessible for you to use.
 For new features support, migrate to [API V2.0](/Getting-Started/APIV2).
-Update (or create) a [Customer Profile](https://developers.talon.one/Getting-Started/entities#customer-profile).
+Update (or create) a [Customer Profile](https://developers.talon.one/Getting-Started/entities#/customer-profile).
 This profile information can then be matched and/or updated by campaign [Rules][].
 The &#x60;integrationId&#x60; may be any identifier that will remain stable for the customer.
 For example, you might use a database ID, an email, or a phone number as the &#x60;integrationId&#x60;.
 It is vital that this ID **not** change over time, so **don&#39;t** use any identifier that the customer can update themselves.
 E.g. if your application allows a customer to update their e-mail address, you should instead use a database ID.
 Updating a customer profile will return a response with the full integration state.
 This includes the current state of the customer profile, the customer session, the event that was recorded, and an array of effects that took place.
-[Customer Profile]: /Getting-Started/entities#customer-profile [Rules]: /Getting-Started/entities#campaigns-rulesets-and-coupons
+[Customer Profile]: /Getting-Started/entities#/customer-profile [Rules]: /Getting-Started/entities#/campaigns-rulesets-and-coupons

 ### Example
 ```java